MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

 4. Click **OK** to launch the executable and start recording.

 5. The recording dialog appears indicating the trace is being recorded.
+Shortly after that, the application crashes.

+6. Click on **Retry**, to allow the exception handling code to run.

-6. When the application being recorded terminates, the trace file will be closed and written out to disk.
-This is the case if the  program crashes as well, which is what will happen with the DisplayText program.
+7. The program crashes and the trace file will be closed and written out to disk.

    ![Screen shot of WinDbg Preview showing output with 16/16 keyframes indexed](images/ttd-time-travel-walkthrough-windbg-indexed-frames.png)

-6. The debugger will automatically index the trace file.
+8. The debugger will automatically index the trace file.
 Indexing allows for more accurate and faster memory value look ups.
 This indexing process will take longer for larger trace files.

     ```
-    (36d8.37f4): Break instruction exception - code 80000003 (first/second chance not available)
-    Time Travel Position: 15:0
-    eax=6671a6e0 ebx=00000000 ecx=76f566ac edx=68b44afc esi=68b4137c edi=0074b000
-    eip=76f566ac esp=008ff3e4 ebp=008ff634 iopl=0         nv up ei pl nz na po nc
-    cs=0023  ss=002b  ds=002b  es=002b  fs=0053  gs=002b             efl=00000202
-    ntdll!LdrpInitializeProcess+0x1d1c:
-    76f566ac 83bdbcfeffff00  cmp     dword ptr [ebp-144h],0 ss:002b:008ff4f0=00000000
     0:000> !index
-    Indexed 10/16 keyframes
+    Indexed 10/15 keyframes
-    Indexed 16/16 keyframes
+    Indexed 15/15 keyframes
-    Successfully created the index in 483ms.
+    Successfully created the index in 525ms.
      ```

    > [!NOTE]
    > A keyframe is a location in a trace used for indexing.
 Keyframes are generated automatically.
 Larger traces will contain more keyframes.
    >

-6. At this point you are at the beginning of the trace file and are ready to travel forward and backward in time.
+9. At this point you are at the beginning of the trace file and are ready to travel forward and backward in time.

    Now that you have a recorded a TTD trace, you can replay the trace back or work with the trace file, for example sharing it with a co-worker.
-For more information about working wiuth trace files, see [Time Travel Debugging - Working with Trace Files](time-travel-debugging-trace-file-information.md)
+For more information about working with trace files, see [Time Travel Debugging - Working with Trace Files](time-travel-debugging-trace-file-information.md)

 In the next section of this lab we will analyze the trace file to locate the issue with our code.